salmanzahidlatif/mizantrack/docs/workplan.md

 **As a** user **I want to** export my transactions to an Excel file for any date range **so that** I can back up my data or open it in Hysab Kytab.

 **Acceptance Criteria:**
-- [ ] Settings page has an "Export Data" card with a "Download Export" button
+- [x] Settings page has an "Export Data" card with a "Download Export" button
-- [ ] Clicking the button opens a dialog with a date range picker (DateRangePicker standalone from US-017)
+- [x] Clicking the button opens a dialog with a date range picker (DateRangePicker standalone from US-017)
-- [ ] Default range is the current month; Fiscal Year preset also available
+- [x] Default range is the current month; Fiscal Year preset also available
-- [ ] Clicking "Download" calls `exportToExcel(userId, range)` and triggers browser file download
+- [x] Clicking "Download" calls `exportToExcel(userId, range)` and triggers browser file download
-- [ ] Downloaded file named `mizantrack-export-YYYY-MM-DD.xlsx`
+- [x] Downloaded file named `mizantrack-export-YYYY-MM-DD.xlsx`
-- [ ] Button disabled and shows spinner during export generation
+- [x] Button disabled and shows spinner during export generation

 **Design Reference:** §5.6 Feature Modules (`ExportPanel`), FR-EXP-001–003
 **Technical Notes:** Export logic already complete in `src/lib/export.ts`.
 This story is UI only.
 **Dependencies:** US-017, US-020
 **Estimated Effort:** 0.5d
 **Priority:** Must Have

+**Status: ✅ COMPLETE (2026-05-26)**
+Files: `src/components/settings/ExportPanel.tsx`
+Commit: `57a2ce2`

 ---